OmarElgabry/miniPHP/README.md

      }
 ```

-### JavaScript & Ajax <a name="js"></a>
-In order to send request and recieve a respond, you may depend on Ajax calls to do so.
-This framework is heavily depends on ajax requests to perform actions, but, you still can do the same thing for normal requests with just small tweaks.

-#### In _public/main.js_

-**globalVars** object is assigned to key-value pairs in [footer.php](https://github.com/OmarElGabry/miniPHP/blob/master/app/views/layout/default/footer.php).
-These key-value pairs can be initialized in server-side code in Controller ```Controller::addVar()```, which will be assigned then to _globalVars_ object in footer.php.

-**ajax** namespace has two main functions for sending ajax request.
-One for normal ajax calls, and another for for uploading files.

-**helpers** namespace has variety of functions display errors, serialize, redirect, encodeHTML, and so on

-**app** namespace is used to initalize the whole javascript events for the current page

-**events** namespace is used to declare all of events that may occure, like when user clicks on a link to create, delete or update.

-### Login<a name="login"></a>
+## Login<a name="login"></a>
 Using the framework, you would probably do login, register, and logout.
 These actions are implemented in _app/models/Login_ & _app/controllers/LoginController_.
 In most situations, you won't need to modify anything related to login actions, just understand the behaviour of the framework.

-**NOTE**

-If you don't have SSL, you would better want to encrypt data manually at Client Side, If So, read [this](http://stackoverflow.com/questions/3715920/about-password-hashing-system-on-client-side) and also [this](http://stackoverflow.com/questions/4121629/password-encryption-at-client-side?lq=1)
+**NOTE** If you don't have SSL, you would better want to encrypt data manually at Client Side, If So, read [this](http://stackoverflow.com/questions/3715920/about-password-hashing-system-on-client-side) and also [this](http://stackoverflow.com/questions/4121629/password-encryption-at-client-side?lq=1).

-#### User Verification<a name="user-verification"></a>
+### User Verification<a name="user-verification"></a>
 Whenever the user registers, An email will be sent with token concatenated with encrypted user id.
 This token will be expired after 24 hour.
 It's much better to expire these tokens, and re-use the registered email if they are expired.

 **Passwords** are hashed using the latest algorithms in PHP v5.5
 ```php
 $hashedPassword = password_hash($password, PASSWORD_DEFAULT, array('cost' => Config::get('HASH_COST_FACTOR')));
 ```

-#### Forgotten Password<a name="forgotten-password"></a>
+### Forgotten Password<a name="forgotten-password"></a>
 If user forgot his password, he can restore it.
 The same idea of expired tokens goes here.

 In addition, block user for certain duration(>= 10min) if he exceeded number of forgotten passwords attempts(5) during a certain duration(>= 10min).